MikkelHJuul/wash/README.md

 This is also the reason for this project to license under the GPL v3 license (condition of reuse of intellectual property)

 ## TODO
-- tests
-- documentation and test for the extent and consequences of `set -o errexit -o nounset -o pipefail; shopt -s nullglob` ..decide which of them should stay what are the possibilities etc. Pros and cons